 In these first few months, you might not need a belly band regularly, but once in a while, the support can make all the difference.
 Here’s what we suggest:

-This maternity belly support band is a smart purchase because it also doubles as a hip wrap for postpartum.
+This is such a supportive belly band for pregnancy.
 It lifts and supports your growing belly, while also reducing the strain on your back muscles.
 During your first trimester, you might need this band towards the end as your belly really starts to grow.
 We suggest wearing it for an hour or two at a time, especially if you’re exercising.

 Second Trimester Belly Bands